 Medical support: An emergency first aid kit is carried by the support staff at all times.

 Travel Insurance is mandatory for all clients who choose to trek or climb with us.
-The insurance should cover you in case of emergencies like accidents, altitude sickness and ambulance and helicopter rescue charges if required.
-Please carry a copy of your insurance papers while travelling in Nepal and do send us a copy as well.
-This will help us in making all the necessary arrangements in case of any sort of emergencies.
+The insurance should cover you in case of emergencies like accidents, altitude sickness, and ambulance and helicopter rescue charges if required.
+Please carry a copy of your insurance papers while traveling in Nepal and do send us a copy as well.
+This will help us in making all the necessary arrangements in case of any sort of emergency.